microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

     Azure Machine Learning service can be used to deploy web services that do not have a model.
 While the API used to perform the deployment requires a model argument, the argument can refer to any file, and it does not require the use of the file during the web service runtime.
 Therefore, Contoso could deploy a web service that uses Gensim to perform summarization.

-2. Discuss with Contoso team the Text Analytics extractive summarization capability that is currently in preview and how that can be used in place of Gensim when it becomes generally available.
+2. Discuss with Contoso team the Text Analytics extractive summarization capability that is in preview (as of November 2021) and how that can be used in place of Gensim when it becomes generally available.

     The extractive summarization is a feature in Azure Text Analytics produces a summary by extracting sentences that collectively represent the most important or relevant information within the original content.
 This feature is designed to shorten content that users consider too long to read.
 The AI models used by the API are provided by the service, you just have to send content for analysis.
-Text Analytics extractive summarization is a preview capability and should not be deployed in any production use.
+Text Analytics extractive summarization is a preview capability (as of Nov 2021) and should not be deployed in any production use.
 However, once it becomes generally available, it will be part of the Text Analytics APIs and the summarization APIs can be then leveraged in a similar fashion as the other Text Analytics APIs.

 ## Checklist of preferred objection handling